ipfs-tech/cborc42/draft-caballero-cbor-cborc42.md

   "b": ... ,
   "aa": ...
 }
 - RFC+: Since CBOR encodings according to this specification maintain uniqueness, there are no specific restrictions or tests needed in order to determine map key equivalence.
-As an (extreme) example, the floating-point numbers 0.0 and -0.0, and the integer number 0 could represent the distinct keys f90000, f98000, and 00 respectively.
+As an (extreme) example, the floating-point numbers 0.0 and -0.0, and the integer number 0 could all get force-typed as three distinct strings (`0.0`, `-0.0`, and `0`) without colliding.
 - RFC: Indefinite length objects MUST be rejected.

 ## CBOR Tool Requirements